ShiwaliKarn/fullstack-assignment/README.md

    - npm install
    - npm run dev

-I have not added env file beacuse so that my project can run easily.
+I have not added env file so that my project can run easily.